lizmat/raku-all-modules/cpan/TBROWDER/Date-Names/README.md

 VERSION 3
 =========

++ A CLDR module which can produce compatible language data for this module will be available.

++ Additionally, the CLDR date data set names will be mapped to the current names where possible, and some short set names added if necessary.

++ All CLDR data set names will also be available as aliases or native arrays.

-The Date::Names class API will be fixed and all currently planned features will be implemented.
++ The Date::Names class API will be fixed and all currently planned features will be fully implemented and tested.

 ACKNOWLEDGEMENTS
 ================